muskanTaza/Dash.Readme-docs/docs/Security/multi-factor-authentication-coming-soon.md

 ---
 ## 1. Setting Up MFA

-Post Launch , you’ll be prompted to setup MFA during your next login.
+You’ll be prompted to setup MFA during your next login.
 The setup process is mandatory and takes only a few minutes.

 ### Setup Steps: